6 Russian military officers charged in vast hacking campaign targeting Olympics, U.S. businesses

-WASHINGTON -- Six current and former Russian military officers sought to disrupt through computer hacking the French election, the Winter Olympics and U.S. hospitals and businesses, according to a Justice Department indictment unsealed Monday that details destructive attacks on a broad range of political, financial and athletic targets.
+WASHINGTON -- Six current and former Russian military officers sought to disrupt through computer hacking the French election, the Winter Olympics and U.S. hospitals and businesses, according to a Justice Department indictment unsealed Monday.
+It details destructive attacks on a broad range of targets and implicates the same Kremlin unit that interfered in the 2016 U.S. election.

-The 50-page indictment, filed in federal court in Pittsburgh, focuses instead on attacks that prosecutors said were aimed at promoting Russian's own geopolitical interests.
-Those include cyberattacks that targeted the 2018 Winter Olympics in South Korea, where Russian athletes were banned because of a state-sponsored doping effort.
+The indictment accuses the defendants, all said to be officers in the Russian military agency known as the GRU, in hacks that prosecutors say were aimed at furthering the Kremlin's geopolitical interests and as retribution against its perceived enemies.

+The 50-page indictment, filed in federal court in Pittsburgh, also accuses the hackers of destroying malicious software in 2017 that crippled computers around the globe, including at a Pennsylvania hospital and a pharmaceutical company.
+The criminal conspiracy alleged by the Justice Department enables prosecutors to include allegations for victims that are not based in the U.S.

+None of the six defendants is currently in custody, but the Justice Department in recent years has eagerly charged foreign hackers in absentia with the goal of creating a message of deterrence.

-"No country has weaponized its cyber capabilities as maliciously and irresponsibly as Russia, wantonly causing unprecedented collateral damage to pursue small tactical advantages as fits of spite," said Assistant Attorney General John Demers, the Justice Department's top national security official.
+"No country has weaponized its cyber capabilities as maliciously and irresponsibly as Russia, wantonly causing unprecedented collateral damage to pursue small tactical advantages as fits of spite," Assistant Attorney General John Demers, the Justice Department's top national security official, said at a news conference announcing the case.

+The indictment fleshes out details about hacks that in some instances had already received significant attention for the havoc they had caused.

+The controversy known as the " Macron Leaks," for instance, was the leak of over 20,000 emails linked to Macron's campaign in the 2017 election in the days before his victory.
+The involvement of bots raised questions about the possible involvement of Vladimir Putin and the Russian government.

 6 Russian military officers charged in vast hacking campaign targeting Olympics, U.S. businesses